 Mineways is a free, open-source program for exporting Minecraft models for 3D printing or rendering.
 You don't need a 3D printer, you can easily upload and view (for free) and buy models using 3D print services.
 Check the gallery for some models people have made; some are for sale (normally at no markup), but I encourage you to instead make exports of your own creations.

-Current version is 3.06; for Mac, 3.05.
-With the free Mineways program you can interactively select a model from a Minecraft world map and have a 3D printing service make the model real.
-You don't need a 3D printer, and it's easy to upload and buy models - really!
-See the two-minute introductory video.
-Prices of 3D prints range from $5 to $500, depending on size.
+You need the world to be saved on your computer, running Windows, Mac, or Linux.
+You interactively select a model from a world map, which creates a 3D print file.
+Preview this file with MeshLab or other 3D file viewer.
+Send it to your own 3D printer or a 3D printing service to make the model real.
+See the step-by-step guide or the two-minute introductory video for the whole process.
+Prices of 3D prints range from $5 to $500, depending on size - my mantra is "smaller is cheaper, cuter, and cooler".
 Or, just enjoy viewing and rendering your creation in a different way (but for rendering you should probably be using jmc2obj).
-Kids like it, too.